 UPDATE: Ok, wow, I just finished and I realized that I really wrote A LOT.
 It’s a loooooong post.
 I’m sorry if you were looking for a quick list, but if you’re here because you’re looking for items that make life easier with twins and all the information on why the item is great, then you’re in the right place!
 Also, if you’re only having one baby, this list will work for you too, just cut the quantity in half if a quantity of more than one item is listed.
 And, if I somehow missed something, if you have a question, or if a link doesn’t work, please feel free to email me or leave a comment!

 You also might also be wondering “Where is the Best Place to Register for Twins?” or “When to Start a Baby Registry for Twins?”
-The short answer is Amazon, Target, Walmart, and BuyBuyBaby about 2-3 weeks before you send out your baby shower invitations, but the long answer is a bit more complicated and as soon as I’m done with this post, I’ll share all of my tips and tricks on the best places to register and when to start your baby registry over on my Best Baby Registry Tips for Twins blog post (coming soon).
+The short answer is Amazon, Target, Babylist, and/or BuyBuyBaby about 2-3 weeks before you send out your baby shower invitations, but the long answer is a bit more complicated and as soon as I’m done with this post, I’ll share all of my tips and tricks on the best places to register and when to start your baby registry over on my Best Baby Registry Tips for Twins blog post (coming soon).

 You can see our Twins’ Colorful Nursery here.
 It’s not styled for the photos like some blogs do (try to find a diaper pail in any styled nursery photos, I dare you), but instead it’s set up exactly how I use it (with the exception of the pillows/stuffed animals in the cribs which obviously I took out once the babies started sleeping in their cribs because we follow safe sleep guidelines).
 A year later, very few things have changed in there except for the following: some baby proofing, I’ll be putting standing legs on the rocking chair, and there’s now a few more baskets to corral all the toys.